antonio-prestes/project-flashcards/README.md

 project-flashcards
- Activity developed in the Jetbrains Academy web developer course.
+ Activity developed in the Jetbrains Academy Web Developer Course.